The Most Important Skill Couples Need To Master, According To Dr. John Gottman

 Fatherly spoke to Dr. John Gottman about the pandemic’s impact on modern marriages, the conversations couples should be having, and how to truly listen to and validate your partner’s feelings.

 COVID and the changes it brought were tough on a lot of marriages.
 Couples were forced to really rethink and retool their relationships.
-I’m curious, what are your thoughts on what relationships have had to endure over this past year and a half?
+I’m curious, what are your thoughts on what relationships had to endure during that time?

 Well, it seems like couples have gone in two different directions.
 Those who were distressed before the pandemic hit have gotten a lot worse.
 The relationships have included a lot more dysfunctional conflict, and we’ve seen a big increase in domestic violence.